greyscrippt/pancakes-api/README.md

 const SampleModel = model('Sample', SampleSchema);
 ```

+You can find more information about it [Here](https://mongoosejs.com/docs/models.html).

 ### Router Generation

 With a Model, you can generate an Express router based on an array of endpoints.
 Each endpoint must be defined according to the EndpointType interface, and endpoint queries can ben passed through the `uri` string.